nbouvrette/svgfallback/README.md

 - Minified & Compressed: 0.68kb

 ### Supports
- - Browsers: IE6+, Android Browser 2+ and any other browsers (which will bypass the script when unnecessary).
+ - Browsers: IE6+, IE Edge (in IE8 emulation), Android Browser 2+ and any other browsers (which will bypass the script when unnecessary).
  - HTML: Image 'src' only
  - CSS: background-image only
  - Scope: 1 fallback type per HTML document